Filipino orthography: Adoption of the Latin script

 The representation of certain sounds were largely derived from Spanish orthography but differed in several ways.
 The letter H was utilized to represent the voiceless glottal fricative (//h//) in the orthographies of most Philippine languages during the Spanish period in contrast to the orthography of Spanish which uses the letter J (the letter H in Spanish is silent).
 Spanish loanwords like Jesús, Justicia, or Jardín, however, often retained their original spelling in Spanish.
 Archaic use of the letter X in the Old Spanish writing system that is pronounced in a guttural way (quite similar phonetically to H in English even though the sound is different) is evident in surnames such as Roxas.
 Another example is México, Pampanga.

 To represent //k//, "c" was used before the vowels "a", "o", and "u" (i.e. cayo, cong, culang) and at final positions (pumasoc) while a silent "u" was used between "q" and "e" or "i" (i.e. "aquing", "quilala") reflecting Spanish orthography.
 This is because should "c" be utilized before either "i" or "e", the sound produced would instead be representing //s// (like Spanish ciudad).
 These two combination of letters ("ci" and "ce") were not used in native words and "s" was used in all cases to represent //s//.
 Likewise, in representing //ɡ//, "g" was used before "a", "o", "u" (i.e. "gamit", "tago", "gutom") and at final positions while a silent "u" was used between "g" and "e" or "i" to (i.e. "guitna") so that "gue" represents //ɡe// and "gui" represents //ɡi//.

 The letter W as used today was absent.
 Instead, "u" was utilized ("gaua", "aua", "uala") and diphthongs written as "aw" today (araw) was written with "ao" (arao).
 Words like "huwag" and "kapwa" were written as houag and capoua.

-A common practice in the orthography of some of the Philippine languages during the Spanish colonial period up to the 1960s was the use of tilde written over g̃, a letter which was notably used to shorten the words nang (ergative case marker) and man͠gá (pluralization particle) into ng̃ and mg̃á respectively.
+A common practice in the orthography of some of the Philippine languages during the Spanish colonial period up to 1940 (occasionally used up to the 1960s) was the use of tilde written over g̃, a letter which was notably used to shorten the words nang (ergative case marker) and man͠gá (pluralization particle) into ng̃ and mg̃á respectively.
 No literature could be found that pertained to the rules that governed the usage of this letter or that explained its disappearance.
-Today, these two words are usually just simply written as ng and mga.
+Today, these two words are just simply written as ng and mga.